Definition of Adverb

 - My mother is quite happy with this. ( ‘quite’ qualifies the adjective ‘happy’)

-- Always she is calm. ( ‘always’ qualifies the adjective ‘calm’)
+- She is always calm. ( ‘always’ qualifies the adjective ‘calm’)

 - November is really a cool month. ( ‘really’ qualifies the adjective ‘cool’)